antonvw/wex/ROADMAP.md

 # roadmap
 - supply process input if requested (as with svn password)
+- error XInitThread has not beel called after or during Fif test on Linux

 ## backlog
 - add general validator (e.g. use in tcpview)